cdtorres/20130630-Poster-Project/README.md

 'multicore' only runs in non-Windows environments.

+work.R sets the seed and calls the simulatetrials() command, while determining how long it takes to run

+additionally, it provides some summary statistics on the results

 Some notes:

 simulatetrials(theta_a = .2, theta_b = .2, prior = .2, B = 500, how_often = 1) takes 25 minutes